If you click on a link and make a purchase, I may receive a small commission at no extra cost to you. See my disclosure policy here.

 - 1 can (10 oz) evaporated milk

-- 1 packet Hidden Valley Ranch seasoning (dried seasoning in a packet, not prepared ranch dressing)
+- 1 packet Hidden Valley Ranch seasoning mix (dried seasoning in a packet, see notes for making your own)

 - 2 tsp Better than Bouillon chicken seasoning (can substitute with 1 cube chicken bouillon)